FrankwaP/mixxx-utils/README.md

 This repo offers tools that I use with [Mixxx](https://github.com/mixxxdj/mixxx) and its database.

-There are especially **Python tools**, with separate folders and README files.
+## Python tools

-Here's a summary:
+They are stored, with separate folders and README files.

 `fix_track_paths` is a Python tool to fix the tracks paths, using the informations from your music player database.
 It is usefull when the file has been renamed or if the track is